Texas Motorcycle Helmet Laws Explained

 In many cases, this insurance is not high enough to actually cover your full needs after an auto accident, and you should speak with an attorney if you or a family member is injured in a motorcycle accident.
 However, you must carry this motorcycle health insurance if you want to ride your motorcycle without a helmet, even if you will need additional coverage after an injury.

-Because some riders are allowed to ride without a helmet in Texas, police cannot pull you over just for riding without a helmet.
-This cannot be the “primary offense” for which a cop pulls you over, but if they notice reckless driving, speeding, or another ticketable offense, they can pull you over and give you a citation for riding without a helmet in addition to the other offense.
+Some riders are allowed to ride without a helmet in Texas.
+Therefore, police cannot pull you over just for riding without a helmet.
+Helmetless riding cannot be the “primary offense” for which a cop pulls you over.
+However, if they notice reckless driving, speeding, or another ticketable offense, they can pull you over and give you a citation for riding without a helmet in addition to the other offense.

-Changes to Texas Motorcycle Helmet Laws in 2019
+Proposed Changes to Texas Motorcycle Helmet Laws in 2021

 The motorcycle helmet laws in Texas may undergo other proposed changes this year.
-In February 2019, Texas legislators introduced a bill that would make wearing a helmet a primary offense that police can pull you over for.
+Texas legislators reintroduced House Bill 748.
+The bill would make wearing a helmet a primary offense that police can pull you over for.
 This means that if you are caught riding a motorcycle without a helmet, police could pull you over even if you do not commit any other offenses.
 This would help close a “loophole,” according to many critics of the current motorcycle law.

 Does Wearing a Helmet Affect a Motorcycle Accident Lawsuit?